ideal-jiwon/SAT-Scores-and-Loan-Repayment-Rates/README.md

 Libraries: dplyr, ggplot2, broom.
 Methods

+# Data Preprocessing
-# Data Preprocessing: Simplification of the dataset to three columns and recoding of location data into categorical types (City, Suburb, Town, Rural).
+Simplification of the dataset to three columns and recoding of location data into categorical types (City, Suburb, Town, Rural).
-# Exploratory Data Analysis: Visual examination using scatter plots and histograms to understand the distribution and correlation of the data.
+# Exploratory Data Analysis
+Visual examination using scatter plots and histograms to understand the distribution and correlation of the data.
-# Statistical Analysis:
+# Statistical Analysis
-# Linear Regression: To model the relationship between SAT scores and repayment rates.
+Linear Regression: To model the relationship between SAT scores and repayment rates.
+# Summary Statistics
-# Summary Statistics: Calculation of mean, median, and standard deviation for key variables.
+Calculation of mean, median, and standard deviation for key variables.

 # Key Findings